Skip to content

 TreeNode root = new TreeNode(preorder[i]);

-// Query m to divide left and right subtrees
+// Query m to divide the left and right subtrees

 int m = inorderMap.get(preorder[i]);